-- A. The employer must be financially reliable (VIII, A) - B. The employer must have had at least one year's experience as a Painting, Decorating and Drywall Finishing contractor or Glazing contractor (VIII, A) - C. The employer must be qualified by performing a diversified type of work or by membership in an association whose members perform a diversified type of work to properly teach all phases of the industry.
-(VIII, A) - D. If an employer does not employ a full-time journeyworker, for good cause, the employer must do all work ordinarily performed by a full-time journeyworker.

-(VIII, B) - E. The employer must work at the trade full-time and/or employ a journeyworker fulltime.
-(VIII, C) - F. The employer who has at least one journeyworker should furnish sufficient proof that the contractor has enough work so that the hiring of an apprentice will not displace the journeyworker.
-(VIII, D) - G. The employer must agree to the provisions of these Standards of apprenticeship.
-(VIII, F) - H. Provide evidence of and maintain Unemployment Insurance and Worker's Compensation coverage to the local committee (VIII, G)
+- A. be financially reliable (Current, VII, A) - B. have had at least one year's experience in the carpentry industry (Current, VII, A) - C. perform a diversified type of work or by membership in an association whose members perform a diversified type of work to properly teach all phases of the industry (Current, VII, A) - D. work at the trade full-time and/or employ a journeyworker full time (Current, VII, B) - E. The employer who has at least one journeyworker should furnish sufficient proof that the contractor has enough work so that the hiring of an apprentice will not displace the journey worker.
+Apprentice may only be employed when employment conditions warrant.
+(Current, VII, C) - F. Must agree to the provision of these Standards of apprenticeship.
+(Current, VII, E) - G. Maintain safe working conditions for the apprentice.
+(Current, VII, E) - H. provide evidence of and maintain Unemployment and Worker's Compensation coverage throughout the term of an Apprentice Contract.
+(Current, VII, F)